manifoldfinance/defi-threat/README.md

 ## License

-Software Components under Mozilla Public License 2.0
+Software Components under Mozilla Public License 2.0 <br />

-CVE/SWC are licensed under their respective authors licenses.
+CVE/SWC are licensed under their respective author's licenses. <br />

+Everything else is under CC-2.5-NC-ND.
+If you would like an exemption to this license pleasae
+contact: <sam@manifoldfinance.com>